hungsu/digital_garden/src/site/notes/Gear/Pikes trifold bike.md

 ---
-{"dg-publish":true,"permalink":"/gear/pikes-trifold-bike/","tags":["favourite"],"updated":"2025-10-01T17:31:50.254-07:00"}
+{"dg-publish":true,"permalink":"/gear/pikes-trifold-bike/","tags":["favourite"],"updated":"2025-10-01T18:07:53.381-07:00"}
 ---

 ![20250914_1227 Pikes bike.jpg](/img/user/20250914_1227%20Pikes%20bike.jpg)
 # Paikesi

-My first folding bike, bought from a bike store in Makati, Philippines for a mere $503.92USD in 2024.
+My first folding bike, bought new from a bike store in Makati, Philippines for a mere $503.92USD in 2024.
+It's a clone of a popular folding bike, the Brompton, which sells for around $1800 to $3500 new.

 ![20241107_1506 Pikes bike shopping cart mode.jpg](/img/user/Embeds/20241107_1506%20Pikes%20bike%20shopping%20cart%20mode.jpg)

 I bought it primarily for this "shopping cart" mode.
 I regularly ride mine to the nearby supermarket, with a basket mounted to the front to carry groceries.
 It turns heads almost every single time I go there.

-This bike is a clone of a popular folding bike, the Brompton.
-It has a number of difference from Bromptons, including one advantage you can see in the above photo - the "shopping cart" mode can be done with one fold or two.
-Bromptons require two folds.
+It has a number of difference from Bromptons, including one advantage you can see in the above photo - the "shopping cart" mode can be done by folding just the rear wheel inward..
+Bromptons require an additional fold of the front wheel, because the unfolded front wheel collides with the rear wheel.

 The company is Indonesian, but their [website](https://www.elementbike.id/) doesn't seem to have this bike listed anymore.
 It appears to be a popular bike in the Philippines, where there are [many](https://www.youtube.com/watch?v=D9ZE9XZM94U) reviews, and a [Facebook group](https://www.facebook.com/groups/2852663824947714).